garysweaver/activerecord-custom_timestamps/README.md

     self.updated_timestamp = [:redesigned_at, :redesign_release_date]

 You don't need to specify updated_at or updated_on in self.updated_at, and you don't need to specify created_at or created_on in self.created_at.
 Those columns are still updated by ActiveRecord (unless you overrode that).

+If you want to control whether your custom self.updated_timestamp column(s) will be updated on create also, and don't want to set that as an application-wide default or use the default, then:

+    self.update_custom_updated_timestamp_on_create = false # default is true

+#### In Application

+In environment.rb or wherever seems most appropriate, you can set the configuration option in one of two ways:

+    CustomTimestamps.update_custom_updated_timestamp_on_create = false # default is true

+Please set this one to either true or false to avoid issues if defaults change later.

 ### Usage